lawrence615/whatsapp-2-clone-yt/README.md

 `_api.js` is where everything starts.
 At the point `return <Component {...pageProps} />` is where routing starts.
 Alot can also be done before this done e.g. interaction with the server (checking if the user is logged in, ...)

+`NB:` Referecing files and folders without considering their cases can slow or disable the hot reloading during delolopemnt.
+Make sure you reference the files and folders in their correct casing.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: